caner-cetin/conan/README.md

 ### try package repos first

-for libraries that marked as optional, try installing them from your package repository first. if they dont work, compile yourself.
+for QT and webkitgtk, try installing them from your package repository first. if they dont work, compile yourself.

 ### use clang
 export the folloving envs